openequella/openequella.github.io/guides/FeaturesGuide2020.2/openEQUELLA-2020.2-FeaturesGuide.md

 Figure 15 New UI Search page

+To switch to the new Search page, go to **Settings**, **UI** and select **Enable new search page**.

+**NOTE: The new Search UI is not supported using legacy browsers such as IE11.
+It is designed to be used with modern browsers such as Chrome, FireFox, Edge and Safari.**

 The new Search page consists of four main panels:

 A.  **Search query** – enter search criteria such as key words to display